roesta07/roesta07.github.io/_posts/2024-11-23-004-simulation-randomization-with-dag.md

 #   - Bayesian
 #   - probability
 #   - standard
-excerpt: We’re going to use simulation to explore randomization.
+excerpt: We're going to use simulation to explore randomization.
 This is how engineers came to understand statistics
 ---

-One random day, I was having a conversation with someone I’ll call Mike—*a Statistics Guru* who would soon change how I understood randomization.
+One random day, I was having a conversation with someone I'll call Mike—*a Statistics Guru* who would soon change how I understood randomization.

-I told him about how I use randomization everyday in my work, but honestly, I’d never really grasped how it actually works.
+I told him about how I use randomization everyday in my work, but honestly, I'd never really grasped how it actually works.
 All those theory, mathematical notations , assumptions, and terms like exchangeability, just end up clouding my understanding of randomization.

 Mike smiled, as if he knew something that I hadn't, and said,

 >"Let me make it easy for you.
-I’ll show you how randomization really works in a simplest way that the world had never seen before."
+I'll show you how randomization really works in a simplest way that the world had never seen before."

-Of course that was an overstatement from Mike, but what he showed me was entirely new to me—even though it’s been around since long before computers.
+Of course that was an overstatement from Mike, but what he showed me was entirely new to me—even though it's been around since long before computers.
 All the text books I had read in my curriculum never included this.
 Then, as if to make things even more intriguing Mike said yet another controversial statement

->“We’re going to use simulation to explore randomization.
+>“We're going to use simulation to explore randomization.
 This is how engineers came to understand statistics.”

 Simulations?
 To understand something as theoretical as randomization?
 It sounded counterintuitive at first but I was intrigued.